|

 Palestinian/Israeli journalist Khaled Abu Toameh:

 The majority of these [campus anti-Israel] activists openly admit that they have never visited Israel or the Palestinian territories.
-They don't know – and don't want to know – that Jews and Arabs here are still doing business together and studying together and meeting with each other on a daily basis because they are destined to live together in this part of the world.
+They don't know and don't want to know that Jews and Arabs here are still doing business together and studying together and meeting with each other on a daily basis because they are destined to live together in this part of the world.
 They don't want to hear that despite all the problems life continues and that ordinary Arab and Jewish parents who wake up in the morning just want to send their children to school and go to work before returning home safely and happily.

 What is happening on the U.S. campuses is not about supporting the Palestinians as much as it is about promoting hatred for the Jewish state.
-It is not really about ending the “occupation” as much as it is about ending the existence of Israel.
-(Hudson New York, March 24, 2009)
+It is not really about ending the occupation as much as it is about ending the existence of Israel. ( Hudson New York, March 24, 2009)

-In their view, inciting against Israel on a university campus or publishing “anti-Zionist” material on the Internet is sufficient to earn them the title of “pro-Palestinian.”
+What makes [these activists] pro-Palestinian?
+In their view, inciting against Israel on a university campus or publishing anti-Zionist material on the Internet is sufficient to earn them the title of pro-Palestinian.
 But what these folks have not realized is that their actions and words often do little to advance the interests of the Palestinians.
 In some instances, these actions and words are even counterproductive.
+It is hard to see how organizing events such as Israel Apartheid Week on a university campus could help the cause of the Palestinians.
+Isn't there already enough anti-Israel incitement that is being spewed out of Arab and Islamic media outlets?
+If anyone is entitled to be called pro-Palestinian, it is those who are publicly campaigning against financial corruption and abuse of human rights by Fatah and Hamas.
+Those who are trying to change the system from within belong to the real pro-Palestinian camp. ( Hudson New York, Nov.
+17, 2009)

 Palestinian journalist Ray Hanania: